Forfeiture, News

-Every year, Americans lose billions of dollars through this racket.
-And while some civil forfeitures are no doubt justified due to the illegal activities of the property owners, many aren’t.
-Indeed, in one study of civil forfeiture, 80% of people who lost property through this process were never accused of any crime!
+While some instances of civil forfeiture are justified due to the illegal activities of the property owners, many are not.
+In one study of civil forfeiture, 80% of people who lost property through this process were never accused of any crime.

-A possibly related development was the announcement in October that the Bush administration plans to deploy an active-duty military unit inside the United States.
-This is the first such deployment within U.S. borders since the Civil War, which ended in 1865.
+A possibly related development was the announcement in October 2008 that the Bush administration plans to deploy an active-duty military unit inside the United States.
+This is the first such deployment within US borders since the Civil War, which ended in 1865.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.